Tripadvisor just named Hanoi—the bustling, heart-of-Vietnam city—as the Best Food Destination in the World for 2024!

 12. Bún Mọc

-When you’re outside of Vietnam, it’s not as simple to come across a delicious bowl of Bún Mọc like it is with Phở or Bún Bò Huế.
-So, while you’re in Hanoi, don’t miss the chance to try Bún Mọc.
+Outside of Vietnam, finding a good bowl of Bún Mọc is a bit of a challenge, unlike Phở, Bánh Mì or Bún Bò Huế.
+So while you’re in Hanoi, don’t miss your chance to try it—it’s simple, satisfying, and utterly comforting.

 Where to eat: